 The benefits in this brochure are effective on January 1.
-If you are new to this Plan, your coverage and premiums begin on the first day of your first pay period that starts on or after January 1.
-Annuitants' premiums begin on January 1.
+If you joined this plan during Open Season, your coverage begins on the first day of your first pay period that starts on or after January 1.
+Annuitants' coverage and premiums begin on January 1.
+If you joined at any other time during the year, your employing office will tell you the effective date of coverage.